MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

 ## Review and remediate guest configuration recommendations

-Once you have onboarded the Azure Policy guest configuration to your subscription, Defender for Cloud will start evaluating your VMs against the security baselines.
-Based on your environments, if misconfigurations are found, the following recommendations might appear on your the recommendations page:
+Once the Azure Policy guest configuration is onboarded to your subscription, Defender for Cloud starts evaluating your VMs against the security baselines.
+Based on your environments, if misconfigurations are found, the following recommendations might appear on your recommendations page:

 - [Vulnerabilities in security configuration on your Windows machines should be remediated (powered by Guest Configuration)](recommendations-reference-compute.md)
 - [Vulnerabilities in security configuration on your Linux machines should be remediated (powered by Guest Configuration)](recommendations-reference-compute.md)